I-am-Signal/JustTheWeather/README.md

 - OpenCage: https://opencagedata.com

 Input your API keys in the `config.js` file.
+Additionally, you can modify the default location that is displayed when geolocation fails in the `config.js` file.

 This application is currently hosted with Tiiny.Host here: https://justtheweather.tiiny.site/